dvlpsh/Twitter-AutoPoster-Bot/README.md

 * Likes Tweets based on specified keyword
 * Posts insightful links(reads insightful links from a file and posts them as tweets)
 * Replies to Tweets having a specified keyword

+## To Do ##
+- Add GUI, if possible
+- Add screenshots/GIFs of the working

+## Feature Requests ##
+Please open an issue titled '[Feature Request]' and provide as much details as possible for what you'd like as a feature.
+Any suggestions to make this project better is welcomed! :)

 ## Contribute to this Project
 To contribute to this Project, follow these steps: